 In this Charter, unless the context otherwise requires

-“Annual Assembly” means the annual Assembly of the Governors to be convened and held in accordance with the provisions of this Charter.

-“Assembly” means any meeting of the Governors of the Corporation and includes the Annual Assembly.

 “Assistant” means a member of the Court of Assistants, who shall also be a charity trustee as defined in the Charities Act.

 “Charities Act” means the Charities Act 2011 including any statutory modification, consolidation or re-enactment thereof for the time being in force.